Drug Crimes Defense Attorney Houston, TX

 Will My Case Go to Trial?

 In some cases, the ideal option for a defendant is to take a plea bargain deal.
-When there is strong evidence that a defendant did not commit the crime with which they are charged, going to trial can exonerate the defendant.
+When there is strong evidence that a defendant did not commit the crime with which they are charged, going to trial can exonerate the defendant, particularly in cases that may also involve Personal Injury issues.
 At all times, that decision is up to the person facing criminal charges.
 Attorneys provide counsel in their client’s interests, but the defendant must decide for themselves whether going to trial is the right course of action.

 In a bench trial, the judge listens to the merits of the case and decides whether the defendant is guilty or not guilty of the crime.
 If a defendant is found guilty, the judge will then determine the sentence.
 The other option is for a jury trial, where six or 12 jurors (depending on whether it is a misdemeanor or felony charge) listen to the prosecution and defense’s arguments.
 Sometimes, these trials may span multiple days before the jury decides whether the defendant is guilty of a drug possession crime.